virajbhartiya/lotus/documentation/misc/Building_a_network_skeleton.md

     - In `fvm/Cargo.toml` add `nvXX-dev` as a feature flag in the [features]-section.
     - In `fvm/src/gas/price_list.rs`, extend the `price_list_by_network_version` function to support the new network version with the `nvXX-dev` feature flag.
     - In fvm/src/machine/default.rs, locate the new function within your machine context.
 You'll find a SUPPORTED_VERSIONS constant that sets the range of supported network versions.
 Update this range to include the new network version.
 Do this by replacing the existing feature flag nvXX-dev and NetworkVersion::VXX with the new ones corresponding to your new network version.
     - In `shared/src/version/mod.rs`, in the `NetworkVersion` implementation, you will find a series of constants representing different network versions.
 To add a new network version, you need to declare a new constant: `pub const (VXX+1): Self = Self(XX+1);`

+Open the PR against the master branch in the Ref-FVM repository.

-You can take a look at [this Ref-FVM PR as a reference](https://github.com/filecoin-project/ref-fvm/pull/1929), which added the skeleton for network version 22.
+You can take a look at **[this Ref-FVM PR as a reference](https://github.com/filecoin-project/ref-fvm/pull/1929)**, which added the skeleton for network version 22.

 ## Filecoin-FFI Checklist

 1. Update the `TryFrom<u32>` implementation for `EngineVersion` in `rust/src/fvm/engine.rs`
     - Add the new network version number (XX+1) to the existing match arm for the network version.

-2. Patch the FVM-dependency (fvm3) in `rust/cargo.toml` to use the custom branch of the FVM created in the [Ref-FVM Checklist](#ref-fvm-checklist))
+2. Patch the FVM-dependency (fvm4) in `rust/cargo.toml` to use the custom branch of the FVM created in the [Ref-FVM Checklist](#ref-fvm-checklist))
     -  Add `features = ["your-ref-fvm-branch"]` to tell Cargo to use you Ref-FVM branch.

 You can take a look at this [Filecoin-FFI PR as a reference](https://github.com/filecoin-project/filecoin-ffi/pull/438), which added the skeleton for network version 22.